germanob2001/zmk-config-foragerv1/README.md

 - **combos**:
     - only use combos with multiple fingers (horizontal combos)
     - try to avoid pinkies
-    - `require-prior-idle-ms` solves the issue of combo misfires, even on the home row
 - support **left hand only** usage
     - combos on left hand side that work well with right-handed mouse usage (cut, copy, paste, esc)
     - common shortcuts and desktop operations